Jen Self, PhD MSW:

 “Courage is the magic to make dreams into reality” -Emil Castagnier (Tales of Symphonia- Dawn of the New World)

-Cecille Del Rosario is a junior aiming for a double degree in Japanese Linguistics and Informatics.
+Cecille Del Rosario is a senior aiming for a degree in Japanese Linguistics.
 They work with Anak Bayan, a comprehensive, national democratic mass organization of the Filipino youth.
-They also like romantic strolls to the fridge, playing with their baby nephew, and critically analyzing Japanese pop idols’ roles in Japanese society from an outsider point of view.
+They also like romantic strolls to the fridge, playing with their baby nephew, and critically analyzing Japanese pop idols’ roles in Japanese society from a fan’s point of view.

 Oly is in their second year here at the UW, studying pre-natural health topics and majoring in CHID.
 As the education coordinator of the Q Center, they co-facilitate Queer 101 with James, coordinate Safe Zone training sessions on campus, and run the new advice column on our website, Dear Queer.
 Off campus, they coach volleyball, draw both for fun and for profit, consume absurd amounts of media in embarrassingly short amounts of time, cook easy-to-follow recipes, and blog incessantly about things that don’t matter.